-Diagnosis of CGD is by a flow cytometric oxidative (respiratory) burst assay to detect O2 radical production using dihydrorhodamine 123 (DHR) or nitroblue tetrazolium (NBT).
+Diagnosis of chronic granulomatous disease is by a flow cytometric oxidative (respiratory) burst assay to detect oxygen radical production using dihydrorhodamine 123 (DHR) or nitroblue tetrazolium (NBT).
 This test can also identify female carriers of the X-linked form and recessive forms.
 In these forms, the assay using DHR demonstrates 2 populations of phagocytes, normal and affected.

-Genetic testing is done only in research settings and is not required to make the diagnosis.
+Genetic testing is done to confirm the genetic defect but is not required to make the diagnosis.
 Siblings are usually screened using DHR shortly after the diagnosis.

-Hypergammaglobulinemia and anemia can occur; ESR is elevated.
+Hypergammaglobulinemia and anemia can occur; erythrocyte sedimentation rate is elevated.